apache/knox/gateway-release/0.1.0-m1/readme.txt

 ------------------------------------------------------------------------------
 The Gateway functions in many ways as a reverse proxy.
 As such it maintains a mapping of URLs that are exposed externally by the Gateway to URLs that are provided by the Hadoop cluster.
 Examples of mappings for the NameNode and Templeton are shown below.
-These mapping are generated from the combination of the gateway configuration file (i.e. gateway-site.xml) and the cluster topology descriptors (e.g. {GATEWAY_HOME}/clusters/<cluster-name>.xml}.
+These mapping are generated from the combination of the Gateway configuration file (i.e. {GATEWAY_HOME}/gateway-site.xml) and the cluster topology descriptors (e.g. {GATEWAY_HOME}/clusters/<cluster-name>.xml}.

 	HDFS (NameNode)
 	  Gateway: http://<gateway-host>:<gateway-port>/<gateway-path>/<cluster-name>namenode/api/v1